-The central library of the institute boasts a collection of 36,570 items, with 7,270 titles and 36,570 volumes.
-Additionally, the library subscribes to 48 print journals and 452 international ejournals through Springerlink, all of which are accessible on campus.
-Furthermore, the institute provides access to 542 international e-books via Springerlink and holds 108 volumes from the Videeya Engineering E-Books Collection.
+The central library of the institute boasts a collection of 36,776 items, with 7,300 titles and 36,776 volumes.
+Additionally, the library subscribes to 48 print journals and 410 international ejournals through Springerlink, all of which are accessible on campus.
+Furthermore, the institute provides access to 1042 international e-books via Springerlink, Videeya Engineering E-book.
 These resources are readily available to both students and faculty members on campus.
 Since 2018, the Institute Central Library has been fully digitized using SOUL 2.0 software.
 The Online Public Access Catalog (OPAC) allows users to easily check the availability of books in stock, streamlining the process of issuing required materials.